mmillar-bolis/The-36-Lessons-of-Vivec/documents/index-study.md

 ---

-## Forward
+## Foreword

 > '*The eyelid of the kingdom shall fill thirty and six folios, but the eye shall read the world.*'
 >
 > It is with most humble gratitude and honor to present this work, a collection of the sacred writs, lessons recorded firstmost by our people, who are set apart in this world.
 Within these pages do we pass down the words of our Lord Vivec, who ransoms for our souls with perfect zeal through chaotic love, first anticipated for us by the ancestor Mephala.
 >
 > The received text, found commonly among the priests of Vehk at the time of assembly, serves as the basis of this edition.
-Spelling and transcription errors have been amended by hand and dilligently checked against the the common sources, to ensure their authenticity and correct meaning.
+Spelling and transcription errors have been amended by hand and diligently checked against the the common sources, to ensure their authenticity and correct meaning.
 Furthermore, within the text has been placed a different kind of notation, such that it can be easily discerned from the common letters, so that the reader through the division of verse, might be more equipped to perceive the meaning of our Lords and commit their words to memory.
 >
 > May this edition of the scriptures further serve as a Treasure Wood Sword, waived as a lessoning tune that guides us in song, to the edification of all the temple faithful and indeed our Dunmer people.
 >
 > DEDICATION
 >
 > *Through the bounty of Blessed ALMSIVI, Triune Grace,*\
-> *In the presence of the temple and all the hosts of Saints*\
+> *In the presence of the temple and all the host of Saints*\
 > *By the sacred unity of your Mercy, your Mystery, and your Mastery,*\
-> *Almalexia, Sotha Sil, and Vivec, blessed be your holy names.*\
+> *Almalexia, Sotha Sil, and Vivec, blessed be your holy names;*\
 > *Through the terrible power of your monstrous love,*\
 > *As in the days of Resdayn, the time of our ancestors,*\
 > *When Boethia, Mephala, and Azura lead the Velothi out of captivity,*\
-> *So do you lead us now, in the days of Morrowind.*\
+> *So do you lead us now, in the days of Morrowind;*\
 > *Down each Walking Way, you advocate for us in our time of trial,*\
 > *And shew for us a secret door at the altar of Padhome,*\
 > *Where by your hands, we become safe and looked after.*